 When they were used with a noun preceded by a definite article or a syntactic equivalent of a definite article like a demonstrative or a possessive pronoun, they inflected in accordance with the rules of weak declension.
 The rule of strong declension had to be followed when adjectives were used with nouns which were not preceded by a definite article or its equivalent.
 So the adjective good had one morphological form in good man (god mann) but another morphological form in the good man (se goda mann).
 In Modern English, the definite article operates like an indeclinable, i.

 e., it remains unchanged even if the headword is changed from the point of view of number, gender or case.
 In Old English, however, the use of the definite article was subject to an elaborate paradigm of declensions.

 Nouns used for males were no doubt mostly masculine and, similarly, nouns used for females were mostly feminine but this rule was not always followed.
 For example, maegaden (girl) and wif (wife) were neuter and not feminine as one would expect them to be.
 The word cild (child), which should have been masculine or feminine, was a neuter word.
 The word ciefes (concubine) was feminine but wifmann (woman) was masculine.
 Word for lifeless objects were not always neuter either.
 The word sunne (sun), for example, was feminine whereas mona (moon) and stan (stone) were masculine.

 From the point of view of case, the grammar of Old English was much more simplified than the grammar of many classical languages of the Indo-European family.

 In classical languages like Sanskrit and Latin, for example, there are eight cases in all: the nominative, the accusative, the dative, the ablative, the instrumental, the locative, the genitive and the vocative.
 In Old English, however, there were only four cases: the nominative, the accusative, the dative and the genitive.
 The ablative, the locative and the instrumental were, in Old English, subsumed under the heading of the dative case.

 The form of a noun used for a vocative of direct address was the same as the one used for the nominative case.

 What a student of modern English finds very cumbersome about Old English is its complicated conjugation of words.
 As Old English was a synthetic language, it was only to be expected that nouns should inflect to show case relations.
 But what made the conjugation of words in Old English very complicated was the fact that not all nouns in Old English were conjugated alike.

 Nouns were broadly of two classes: weak nouns and strong nouns.
 Strong nouns were those whose stems ended in a vowel and weak nouns were those whose stems ended in a consonant.
 Each of these two types had a number of sub-types and then there were nouns which were not included in either of the two types and had to be understood under the heading of minor declensions.
 Dependent words like adjectives and even articles had to inflect accordingly to show concord with the headword.

 In Modern English, you are used for one person and also for more than one person.
 In Old English, however, you and you were used in the case of one person and ye and you in the case of more than one.

 The pronoun ye was the plural of thou, and you the plural of thee.
 During the latter half of the Old English period, thou were used as the nominative and thee as the accusative form.
 Similarly, ye were used as the nominative and you as the accusative form.
 During the earlier days of Old English in England, however, eoiv “you” was the dative form (to you) and eowic, the accusative form of the second person plural pronoun.

-These accusative forms disappeared sometime towards the end of the Old English period, eowic was dropped out of use and you started being used as the dative as well as the accusative form.
+Towards the end of the Old English period, eowic was dropped out of use and you started being used as the dative as well as the accusative form.
 Pronouns like him, her, me and we also have a similar history.

 In Modern English, he is used only for masculine objects but in Old English it was used for neuter objects as well.